Saskatoon to play host to 2021 Tim Hortons Curling Trials

 Canada’s four-player men’s and women’s curling teams will chase their Olympic dreams in Saskatoon, it was announced today by Curling Canada.

-The SaskTel Centre in Saskatoon will play host to the 2021 Tim Hortons Roar of the Rings — the event that will determine Canada’s four-player men’s and women’s teams for the 2022 Winter Olympics in Beijing — from Nov.
+The SaskTel Centre in Saskatoon will play host to the 2021 Tim Hortons Curling Trials — the event that will determine Canada’s four-player men’s and women’s teams for the 2022 Winter Olympics in Beijing — from Nov.
 27-Dec.
 5.

-“The Tim Hortons Roar of the Rings is the most intense, highest-stakes event in Canadian curling, and the SaskTel Centre in Saskatoon will be a superb showcase,” said Maureen Miller, Chair of Curling Canada’s Board of Governors.
+“The Tim Hortons Curling Trials are the most intense, highest-stakes event in Canadian curling, and the SaskTel Centre in Saskatoon will be a superb showcase,” said Maureen Miller, Chair of Curling Canada’s Board of Governors.
 “Saskatoon has proven time and time again that it is a curling hotbed, with fans and volunteer who make every event in that city special, and I know that will be the case in 2021.”

-The process for determining the competing teams for the Tim Hortons Roar of the Rings will be announced later this season, as will the Trials competition format itself.
+The process for determining the competing teams for the Tim Hortons Curling Trials will be announced later this season, as will the Trials competition format itself.

 It will be the second time the Canadian Curling Trials have been held in Saskatchewan.
 Since curling rejoined the Olympics as a medal sport in 1998 at Nagano, Japan, the Trials have been staged in Brandon, Man., in 1997 (won by Mike Harris and Sandra Schmirler), in Regina in 2001 (won by Kevin Martin and Kelley Law), in Halifax in 2005 (won by Brad Gushue and Shannon Kleibrink), in Edmonton in 2009 (won by Kevin Martin and Cheryl Bernard), in Winnipeg in 2013 (won by Brad Jacobs and Jennifer Jones) and in Ottawa in 2017 (won by Kevin Koe and Rachel Homan).

-“On behalf of the Government of Saskatchewan, I would like to congratulate the city of Saskatoon on their successful bid to host the 2021 Tim Hortons Roar of the Rings curling event,” said Gene Makowsky, Minister of Sport and Minister Responsible for Tourism Saskatchewan.
+“On behalf of the Government of Saskatchewan, I would like to congratulate the city of Saskatoon on their successful bid to host the 2021 Tim Hortons Curling Trials event,” said Gene Makowsky, Minister of Sport and Minister Responsible for Tourism Saskatchewan.
 “Curling is a near and dear sport to our province, and we look forward to welcoming these talented athletes and their many fans to Saskatchewan in 2021.”

 This will mark the fifth time that Tim Hortons has sponsored the Trials, following the 2005, 2009, 2013 and 2017 editions; that’s in addition to one of North America’s leading quick-service restaurant chains being the title sponsor of the Tim Hortons Brier.

-“Tim Hortons is excited to once again sponsor the Roar of the Rings taking place in the great city of Saskatoon, demonstrating our ongoing support for curling and sport in Canada”, said Jorge Zaidan, Head of Marketing, Tim Hortons Canada.
+“Tim Hortons is excited to once again sponsor the Curling Trials taking place in the great city of Saskatoon, demonstrating our ongoing support for curling and sport in Canada”, said Jorge Zaidan, Head of Marketing, Tim Hortons Canada.
 “We are proud to support both the men’s and women’s teams vying to represent Canada at the next Winter Olympic Games.”